Bernard Purdie

 George Martin continues the story: "During the making of Pepper, Paul was to give me one of the biggest hurts of my life.
 It concerned the song She's Leaving Home ...
 I couldn't understand why [Paul] was so impatient all of a sudden.
 It obviously hadn't occurred to him that I would be upset".

-Would George Martin not have been just as upset to learn Ringo's drums had been replaced or enhanced without his approval?
+Would George Martin not have been just as upset to learn Ringo's drums had been replaced without his approval?
 I think he would.
 But nowhere is there any mention of Purdie or the alleged New York session ... not in Martin's books, not in McCartney's autobiography.
 Nowhere, man!

 Martin does, however, describe Ringo as an "excellent" drummer with a "super steady beat":